FelDev/felixparadis.com-v3/content/posts/lily58/index.md

 immediately agreed to refund the 2 missing switches.

 That sums up my experience with Boardsource.xyz.
-Would do busines again, but I cannot say it's been flawless.
+Would do business again, but I cannot say it's been flawless.

 ## OLED screens